 Albert, Manager of a gardening service, Leicester

-Oil filled radiators are highly efficient devices that are perfect for use alongside your main heating system.
-Ranging from 500 to 2500 W and equipped with timers or thermostats to adjust to your room temperature, these traditionally grey radiators are available in a variety of simple and elegant shades.
+Oil filled radiators are highly efficient devices that work perfectly alongside a main heating system.
+Ranging from 500 to 2500 W in power and equipped with timers or thermostats to adjust to your room temperature, these traditional radiators now come in a variety of simple and elegant designs.

 - Heating power